tekknolagi/tekknolagi.github.com/_posts/2026-06-03-inlining-heuristics.md

 But sometimes you can be compiling a polymorphic method `bar` that is actually monomorphic in its caller `foo`.
 That is, `foo` might only ever pass one kind of input to `bar`, but other callers pass all kinds of stuff.
-For example, here is a bit of a silly example:
+Here is a bit of a silly example to show what I mean:

 ```ruby
 class HashWithIndifferentAccess